RockyRock/LinkedList-C/README.md

 * `int* partitionEltSublist(List* list, Element* elt, const int posi, const int posf)`: Partitions the sublist obtained from `list` between the position index `posi` and `posf` included, by placing the elements strictly less than `elt` number at the beginning and the elements strictly greater towards the end.
 The position indices of the right element equal to `elt` number, the pivot element `elt` and the left element equal to `elt` number are returned as an integer array.
 Corresponding indices are set to zero if `elt` does not belong to `list` or if no elements are equal to `elt` number.

+* `void frontBackSplitList(List* list, List* front, List* back)`: Split the list into a front and a back list, in case the initial list has an odd number of elements the front list gets one more element than the back list.

 * `void reverseList(List* list)`: Reverse all the elements of the list.

 * `void shuffleList(List* list)`: Shuffle all the elements of the list.